-It has origins in India from places like Bihar and Uttar Pradesh (where many laborers came from post-1838/ post-slavery).
-There, the dish is called tomato chokhaa or bharta or bhurtha and is served with rice or roti.
-It’s made and served the same way here; almost two centuries later!
+This dish has origins in India from places like Bihar and Uttar Pradesh (where many laborers came from post-1838/ post-slavery).
+There, the dish is called tomato chokhaa or tomato bharta or tomato bhurtha.

 Making choka involves grilling or roasting a vegetable on an open flame; then mashing it and mixing in oil, spices and seasonings.

 Tomato and eggplant (baigan) choka are the two most popular chokas made on the islands.
 And trust me, they taste amazing.